 Janne Oksanen (b.
 1994) played his first recital at the age of 15 and since then he has performed as a soloist and chamber musician widely in Finland as well as in Europe and USA.
 In February 2018 he performed the complete works of Toivo Kuula in Sibafest, Helsinki Music Centre, with national Yle Radio 1 broadcasting.
 Due to the great success of the concert, the recording was made one year later.
 His debut album Kuula: The Piano Works was released with Alba Records in September 2019.
 The album collected praise from several reviews and was included on Helsinki Times “The Best Albums of 2019” list.
 The release was followed by a 33-date concert tour.

 Oksanen has been succesful in various national and international competitions such as Helmi Vesa 2019, Nordic Piano Competition 2017 in Sweden, Madetoja Piano Competition 2012 and Citta di Ghioggia in Italy 2009.
 He has performed as soloist with Academy Winds, Vantaa Youth Symphony and Tapiola Youth Symphony Orchestra.

-In Spring 2016 he received the Bachelor's degree in Piano Performance.
-He is currently studying in the Master's Program in Sibelius Academy with Risto-Matti Marin.
+Oksanen will receive his Master’s degree in Piano Performance in 2020.
+He is currently studying in the Master’s Program in Sibelius Academy with Risto-Matti Marin.
 In 2014-2015 he studied in Conservatoire de Paris with Denis Pascal.
 His previous teachers include Teppo Koivisto and Rebekka Angervo.
 He has participated in masterclasses with Pascal Devoyon, Konstantin Bogino, Edna Golandsky, Malcolm Bilson, Alberto Nose, Liisa Pohjola and Matti Raekallio.
 He has also studied conducting and composition.